Valery Legasov: After Vienna

 He had a lengthy stay in hospital during the fall of 1987, including experiencing acute appendicitis, during which he attempted suicide.
-During his stay, journalist Ales Adamovich interviewed Legasov and he expressed concerns that a similar nuclear accident could still occur.
-Legasov had an article on industrial safety entitled "From Today to Tomorrow" published in Pravda on 5 October 1987 but it received little interest.
+During his stay, journalist Ales Adamovich interviewed Legasov, and he expressed concerns that a similar nuclear accident could still occur.
+Legasov had an article on industrial safety entitled "From Today to Tomorrow" published in Pravda on 5 October 1987, but it received little interest.
 He gave interviews to Novy Mir and Yunost in which he changed his public stance and expressed his concern that cultural failings and Soviet science losing its way had led inevitably to nuclear disaster.
-After a colleague said his leadership was still needed, he said "No, you don’t understand.
+After a colleague said his leadership was still needed, he said "No, you don't understand.
 I know that it can be difficult; you need to endure, wait it out.
-And here is a completely different situation – everything inside me is burned..." and on another occasion "I'm now, like the mythical Midas, only he turned everything he took into gold, and as for me – everything turns into air, even worse, into a vacuum.
-Whatever I touch - everything is ruined: no one needs anything!
+And here is a completely different situation – everything inside me is burned..." and on another occasion "I'm now like the mythical Midas, only he turned everything he took into gold, and as for me – everything turns into air, even worse, into a vacuum.
+Whatever I touch – everything is ruined: no one needs anything!
 And there is still so much to do!"

 Legasov continued his attempts to introduce reforms in academic chemistry by establishing an interdepartmental council to try to overcome stagnation in the field.
 This plan was rejected on 26 April 1988, the day before his death.
 Ustynyuk was called to Legasov's office and found him to be "extremely agitated and low-spirited" following the decision.
-He felt that the leadership would be split between the council and the USSR Academy of Sciences, saying "This will lead to disaster.
+He felt that the leadership would be split between the council and the Academy of Sciences of the Soviet Union, saying "This will lead to disaster.
 I must resign."
 That afternoon, he briefly visited his daughter.
 Ustynyuk called Legasov at 22:30 on the same day saying he might still prevail with support from other top scientists that had not been consulted on the decision.